-Check this page each quarter for updates to the New York City Real Estate Market Forecast.
+Check this page each quarter for updates to the New York City, NY Real Estate Market Forecast.

 NYC Real Estate Market Trends

+We will discuss some of the most recent housing trends in the New York City.
 New York City real estate market trends indicate a decrease of $25,000 (-2%) in median home sales and a 23% rise in median rent per month over the past year.
 The average price per square foot for this same period fell to $1,377, down from $1,463.
-Trulia has 2,836 resale and new homes for sale in New York, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.

 The median sales price for homes in New York for Mar 1 to May 29 was $1,250,000 based on 573 home sales.
 Average price per square foot for New York was $1,377, a decrease of -6% compared to the same period last year.
 The median rent per month for apartments in New York for May 4 to Jun 4 was $1,899.

-The median list price of homes in New York, NY was $759,000 in February 2019, trending down -5% year-over-year.
-The median listing price per square foot was $528.
-The median sale price was $565,000.
-Homes in New York, NY sold for 3.06% below asking price on average in February 2019.
-On average, homes in New York, NY sell after 147 days on the market.
-The trend for median days on market in New York, NY is flat since last month, and flat since last year.
+The median list price of homes in New York, NY was $839K in August 2019, trending down -1.2% year-over-year.
+The median listing price per square foot was $665.
+The median sale price was $610K.
+On average, homes in New York, NY sell after 133 days on the market.
+The trend for median days on market in New York, NY has gone down since last month, and slightly up since last year.

-New York City Single Family And Multi-Family Homes
+New York, NY Single Family And Multi-Family Homes

 Following the housing market decline in 2007, single family rental properties became favorable options for investors, saving in construction or refurbishment prices.
 The quick turnaround for an owner to rent out their property means cash flow is almost immediate.
 Single family rental homes have grown up to 30% within the last three years.
 Almost all the housing demand in the US in recent years has been filled by single family rental units.

-As per the data from the real estate company called Neigborhoodscout.com, the median house price in New York, NY is $1,030,097, which indicates that home prices in New York City are well above the national average for all cities and towns.
+As per the real estate company called Neigborhoodscout.com, the median house price in New York, NY is $1,030,097, which indicates that home prices in New York City are well above the national average for all cities and towns.

 Large apartment complexes or high rise apartments are the single most common housing type in New York, accounting for 94.93% of the borough’s housing units.
 Other types of housing that are prevalent in New York include duplexes, homes converted to apartments or other small apartment buildings ( 3.15%), single family detached homes ( 1.06%).

-New York City Foreclosures And Bank Owned Homes 2019
+New York, NY Foreclosures And Bank Owned Homes 2019

-There are currently 854 properties in New York, NY that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 2,157.
-In April 2019, the number of properties that received a foreclosure filing in New York, NY was 31% lower than the previous month and 8% lower than the same time last year.
+There are currently 838 properties in New York, NY that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 2,145.
+In August 2019, the number of properties that received a foreclosure filing in New York, NY was 97% higher than the previous month and 69% higher than the same time last year.

-Best Places To Invest In Real Estate In NYC, New York
+Best Neighborhoods To Invest In Real Estate In New York, NY

 If you are looking to buy real estate in NYC, you should know the best places to invest in.
 The three most important factors when buying a real estate anywhere are location, location, and location.
 Location creates desirability.
 Desirability brings demand.
 Demand would raise the price of your NYC real estate and you should be able flip it for a lump sum profit.